By Allison Kugel

-Allison Kugel: I want to talk about the Oscars and your Best Supporting Actress Oscar win for The Accidental Tourist.
+Allison Kugel: I want to talk about the Oscars, and your Best Supporting Actress Oscar win for The Accidental Tourist.
 I think so many actors, and especially actresses, see an Oscar win as their ticket to being treated as an equal in the film industry.
-Like, if you get that gold statue, you are now an equal and you are going to be treated with a certain level of reverence and respect, and you are going to get substantial roles and you can exhale and just relax.
+Like, if you get that gold statue, you are now equal and you are going to be treated with a certain level of reverence and respect, and you are going to get substantial roles, and you can exhale and just relax.
 Was that your experience, where you felt like, “Okay, I’ve arrived.”?
 Or did you still feel like you had more to prove?

 Geena Davis: Well, I didn’t ever think, “This is my magic ticket to…”

 Geena Davis: Doing everything I want to do, or like now I was at the top of the A-list, or anything like that.
 I didn’t think of it that way, but I did unexpectedly feel a tremendous feeling of having accomplished something.
 I thought, “Well, I got that out of the way.
 I never have to wonder if I’m going to get one of these things.”

 Allison Kugel: They didn’t have the term “bucket list” at the time, but I hear you.

 Geena Davis: Absolutely.
 I thought, “Well, I got this out of the way early.
 That’s cool.”